cadeyrn/keep-or-delete-bookmarks/README.md

 <img src="src/images/logo-large.png" alt="Logo" width="790" border="0" />

+## Support the development

+**Please consider making [a donation](https://www.paypal.com/paypalme/agenedia/) to support the further development of Keep or Delete Bookmarks.
+Thank you very much!**

 ## Description

 **Cleaning up bookmarks is boring.
 The Firefox add-on Keep or Delete Bookmarks brings some fun to this task by